SanskarxRawat/bytevault/README.md

 # Bytevault

-A high-performance, disk-based key-value store inspired by Bitcask.
+Bytevault is a high-performance, disk-based key-value store inspired by Bitcask.
+It is designed for efficient data handling with fast read and write operations, ensuring data integrity during concurrent access.
+Bytevault is built to handle large datasets with efficient indexing and offers reliable, crash-friendly operation with quick recovery.
 ## What does Bytevault offer?

 - **Fast**: Delivers quick read and write operations for efficient data handling.